Stochastic periodic orbits in fast-slow systems with self-induced stochastic resonance: Conclusions and discussions

 The definition of the mean first passage velocity in Eq.(\ref{eq:5}) is a natural extension of the mean velocity in the deterministic system.
 Instead of Eq.(\ref{eq:8}), we may also consider different but similar conditions.
 For example, the distance function $S(y)$ can be replaced by a constant 1 in Eq.(\ref{eq:8}), then the mean first passage velocity will be replaced by the mean passage frequency and the corresponding matching condition will give the critical position for the first transition.
 Another possibility is to replace $S(y)$ by the quasipotential difference $\Delta W(y)$, though the physical meaning may be not so intuitive.
-We have tested these two matching conditions and obtained similar predictions (although not as good as the distance matching condition in Eq.(\ref{eq:8})).
+We have tested these two matching conditions and obtained similar predictions (although not as good as the distance matching condition in Eq.(\ref{eq:8}) as shown in Appendix \ref{sec:D}, wherein the comparison with the results via the timescale matching condition (\ref{eq:4}) is also displayed).

 For higher dimensional systems, the computation of the quasipotential would be a major obstacle.
 Recent advances in the numerical methods for solving the quasipotential \cite{Lin2020,Kikuchi2020} would offer the possibility for the application of the proposed method to more complex situations, such as the prediction of inverse stochastic resonance \cite{Zhu2021}.